-In March 2020, PSA began responding to the COVID-19 pandemic by altering its operations to enforce social distancing measures necessary to slow the spread of the virus.
-Overall, the number of arrests has decreased, but the number of cases assigned to PSA supervision, court case processing times and the number of days defendants remain on release and under PSA supervision have all increased.
-In addition, the judicial decision-making process supporting defendant release and detention is also affected by COVID-19, resulting in the release to PSA supervision of some defendants who were previously detained under DC's preventive detention statute, as well as other defendants who are eligible for preventive detention and would otherwise have been held.
+In March 2020, PSA began responding to the coronavirus disease of 2019 by altering its operations to enforce social distancing and implementation of other measures necessary to protect staff, defendants and other visitors to slow the spread of the virus.
+Overall, the number of arrests has decreased, but the number of cases assigned to PSA supervision, court case processing times, and the number of days defendants remain under PSA supervision have increased.